-Robert's Rules of Order shall serve as a guide in all Canadian Bison Association meetings.
+Robert's Rules of Order shall serve as a guide in all CBA meetings.

 AUDITOR'S REPORT AND YEARLY FINANCIAL STATEMENT

-The Board of Directors shall submit a duly audited detailed statement of the Association's income, expenditures, assets, and liabilities at each annual meeting.
+The Board of Directors shall submit a duly audited detailed statement of the CBA's income, expenditures, assets, and liabilities at each annual meeting.

 In accordance with the provisions of section 60 of the Act (1988), a copy of the audited financial statement and the annual report shall be sent to the Minister of Agriculture and Agri-Food Canada within thirty (30) days of the annual meeting.